 Prerequisites

-• A Linux Box
+- A Linux machine

-sudo apt update && sudo apt install libpam-u2f
+sudo apt update && sudo apt install libpam-u2f - Arch Linux:

-sudo pacman -Sy pam-u2f
+sudo pacman -Sy pam-u2f - Fedora:

 sudo dnf install pam-u2f

-Configure Security keys for Users
+Configure Security Keys for Users

 Individual Configuration File

-Create the configuration file
+Create the config

 mkdir ~/.config/Yubico && touch ~/.config/Yubico/u2f_keys